cncf/communitygroups/README.md

 If you are interested in joining the list of official CNCF Community Groups, please review the information below on this page.

+Cloud Native Community Groups program is powered by the [Bevy platform](https://www.bevy.com/), and managed by the CNCF staff.

 Benefits of joining the CNCF Community Groups Program
 -----------------------------------------------------